BURNIE CITY EISTEDDFOD RULES

 Mime or expressiveness with dance using classical techniques.

-JAZZ: Includes cabaret, musical theatre, broadway or modern dance.
+JAZZ: Includes cabaret, musical theatre, disco, broadway or modern dance.

 SONG & DANCE: Any style may be used.
 All competitors must sing and dance.